MacDill celebrates 100 years of air refueling during Operation Centennial Contact

 |0

-This work, MacDill celebrates 100 years of air refueling during Operation Centennial Contact [Image 4 of 4], by TSgt Joshua Smoot, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MacDill celebrates 100 years of air refueling during Operation Centennial Contact [Image 20 of 20], by TSgt Alexander Cook, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT